rfk/m2wsgi/README.rst

       ideal.
 For example, it can schedule several fast requests to the same thread as a slow one, making them wait even if other threads become available.
-I'm working on a zmq adapter that can do something better (see the pull2queue script in this distribution).
+I'm working on a zmq adapter that can do something better (see the pull2xreq device in this distribution).

     * It would be great to grab connection details straight from the mongrel2 config database.
 Perhaps a Connection.from_config method